skiggety/skiggety-utils/README.md

   on to linting, then dashboard, etc. Good when combined with review as in 'review dev'.
 Prone to lots of change but I try to keep it fast, deterministic, and concise.
 - [duh](bin/duh) - Show Directory, Username, and Hostname (in scp format).
 Useful in prompts.
+- [abbreviate](bin/abbreviate) - A verbose alternative to tail, that displays a helpful method when output gets cut off
 - [dashboard](PWD_BIN/dashboard) A overrideable program that summarizes the overall status for one directory location.
 - [default_dashboard](bin/default_dashboard) - Show a bunch of useful information for the current directory, especially if it's a git project.
 Also can be called by calling 'dashboard' if you don't implement your own ./PWD_BIN/dashboard
 - [devkit installer](installers/devkit) - Install just what's needed to work on these programs